aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 If an error is thrown, the framework will submit a "FAILED" response to AWS CloudFormation.

-The input event to `isComplete` is similar to [`onEvent`](#handling-lifecycle-events-onevent), with an additional guarantee that `PhysicalResourceId` is defines and contains the value returned from `onEvent` or the described default.
-At any case, it is guaranteed to exist.
+The input event to `isComplete` includes all request fields, combined with all fields returned from `onEvent`.
+If `PhysicalResourceId` has not been explicitly returned from `onEvent`, it's value will be calculated based on the heuristics described above.

 The return value must be a JSON object with the following fields: